akhils95/Machine-Learning-Python/Theory Explaination/README.md

     ![Gaussian Kernel](images/RBF.jpg)

     The landmark vector is the point (0,0) in the 3D representation and then there is x vector.
 As seen in the formula the Kernel function is inversly propotional to the distance of x and landmark vectors.
-So, for a huge distance K will be closer to 0 and as the distance keeps increasing K will come closer to 1.
+So, for a huge distance K will be closer to 0 and as the distance keeps decreasing, K will come closer to 1.
 That is the 3D representation shown in the next image.

     ![RBF Structure](images/RBF-Structure.jpg)